 Stock Options.
 The committee is able to grant nonqualified stock options and incentive stock options under the 2002 Stock Incentive Plan.
 The award agreement for an option grant sets forth the terms and provisions of the award, including the exercise price per share, the maximum duration of the option and the number of shares of common stock to which the option pertains.
-The exercise price of an incentive stock option may not be less than 100% of the fair market value of the common stock on the date the option is granted (110% in the case of a 10% stockholder) and the exercise price of a nonqualified option must be determined by the committee, but may not be less than 100% of the fair market value of the common stock on the NASDAQ Global Market, the fair market value is the per share closing sale price for the common stock (or the average of the closing bid and asked prices if no sales were reported that day) on the date the option is granted.
+The exercise price of an incentive stock option may not be less than 100% of the fair market value of the common stock on the date the option is granted (110% in the case of a 10% stockholder) and the exercise price of a nonqualified option must be determined by the committee, but may not be less than 100% of the fair market value of the common stock on the date the option is granted.
+As our common stock is listed on the NASDAQ Global Market, the fair market value is the per share closing sale price for the common stock (or the average of the closing bid and asked prices if no sales were reported that day) on the date the option is granted.
 No individual may be granted options to purchase more than 277,777 shares during any fiscal year.
 With respect to other types of awards no person may be granted a particular type of award that is intended to qualify under Section 162(m) of the Code as performance-based compensation which relates to more than 250,000 shares in a calendar year.